Blue Foods, Bright Futures

 In February 2025, Oregon’s first Blue Foods Forum brought together an extraordinary mix of chefs, economists, artisans, food innovators, marine scientists, and ocean advocates for three days of hands-on collaboration and culinary inspiration.

-Hosted by Winter Waters and the Oregon Ocean Cluster in close partnership with Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Innovation Center, and many other partners, this community-building event sparked lively dialogues about interconnected ecosystems, circular economies, and the future of coastal food systems.
-What emerged was not just inspiration but a wave of tangible innovation that continues to shape Oregon’s coast today.
+Hosted by the Oregon Ocean Cluster in close collaboration with our Winter Waters team and partners including Ecotrust, Oregon Kelp Alliance, Oregon State University’s Food Innovation Center, and many other partners, this community-building event sparked lively dialogues about interconnected ecosystems, circular economies, and the future of coastal food systems.

 Outcomes of the Blue Foods Forum in action: Local Ocean Seafoods